 Tasting 1 – Dry to Sweet

-The first tasting recommendations include 3 German Rieslings that showcase the Kabinett (dry), Spatlese (semi-sweet), and Auslese (sweet) varieties.
+For this first tasting, select 3 German Rieslings that showcase the Kabinett (dry), Spatlese (semi-sweet), and Auslese (sweet) varieties.
 Taste them from dry to sweet.

 Tasting 2 – Top Regions

-Whether you are actually doing the tasting or just opening a bottle, follow these 3 tasting steps to become familiar with the typical tasting profiles of Riesling.
-I think this is one of the most important things you can do to lay that foundation of knowledge.
-Look at the wine, smell the aroma, and evaluate the taste, but don’t worry about getting all of it just right.
-It’s really just about taking in all of these senses to become more familiar.
+Whether you are actually doing the tasting or just opening a bottle, follow these 3 tasting steps.
+It will help you become familiar with the typical tasting profiles of Riesling or any wine.
+It’s one of the most important things you can do to lay that foundation of knowledge.
+But don’t worry about getting all of it just right.
+It’s really about taking in all of these senses to become more familiar.